-Study Reference Estimated Trial Identifier Study Name Location N Description 2017 Status ISRCTN12157806 The Danish Cardiovascular Screening Trial (DANCAVAS) Denmark 45,000 (men) Population-based, randomized trial to evaluate the health benefits and cost-effectiveness of using noncontrast CT scans (to measure CAC and identify aortic/iliac aneurysms) and measurements of the ABI as part of a multicomponent screening and intervention program for CVD in men aged 65 to74 years.
-Ongoing: Est Interim Publication Date 2018; Completion Date Jan 2026 NR (Protocol) (project page) Randomized intervention study to assess the prevalence of subclinical vascular disease and hidden kidney disease and its impact on morbidity and mortality: The ILERVAS project Spain 19,800 Adults 45 to 70 years without previous history of CVD and with ≥1 CVD risk factor will be randomly selected from the primary health care centers across the province of Lérida.
-The following baseline tests will be given to the intervention group in a mobile screening unit: artery ultrasound (carotid, femoral, transcranial and abdominal aorta); ABI; spirometry; determination of advanced glycation end products; dried blood spot and urine spot tests.
-Ongoing: Est Data Collection Completion Date 2017; Followup through 2025 NR (Protocol) (project page) Aragon Workers Health Study (AWHS) Spain 5,400 Longitudinal cohort study based on the annual health exams of 5,400 workers of a car assembly plant in Spain.
-Study participants were recruited during a standardized clinical exam in 2009-2010 (participation rate 95.6%).
-Study participants will undergo annual clinical exams and laboratory assays, and baseline and triennial collection of biological materials for biobanking and cardiovascular imaging exams (carotid, femoral and abdominal ultrasonography, CAC, and ABI).
-Participants will be followed up for 10 years; specific cardiovascular events that will be monitored are not reported.
-Ongoing: Est Completion Date Jan 2019 European Research Council Project ID: 294604 (project page) Risk Or Benefit IN Screening for CArdiovascular disease (ROBINSCA) 137 The Netherlands 39,000 A large-scale, population-based RCT designed to investigate whether screening asymptomatic men and women for a high risk of cardiovascular disease by means of (1) the Systematic COronary Risk Evaluation (SCORE) model or (2) CAC is effective in reducing morbidity and mortality due to CHD.
-The trial is conducted in three regions of the Netherlands and planned followup is 5 years. • • NCT01428934 Improving Intermediate Risk Management.
-MARK Study (MARK) 162 Spain 2,495 The purpose of this study is to analyze if ABI, measures of arterial stiffness, postprandial glucose, glycosylated hemoglobin, self-measured blood pressure, and presence of comorbidity are independently associated to incidence of vascular events and whether they can improve the predictive capacity of current risk equations in the intermediate-risk population.
-Planned followup of 18 months, 5, and 10 years.
-Date Dec 2016
+Study Reference Trial Identifier Study Name Location Estimated N Description 2017 Status ISRCTN12157806 The Danish Cardiovascular Screening Trial (DANCAVAS) Denmark 45,000 (men) Population-based, randomized trial to evaluate the health benefits and cost-effectiveness of using noncontrast CT scans (to measure CAC and identify aortic/iliac aneurysms) and measurements of the ABI as part of a multicomponent screening and intervention program for CVD in men aged 65 to74 years.
+Ongoing: Est Interim Publication Date 2018; Completion Date Jan 2026 NCT03228459 (Protocol) (project page) Randomized intervention study to assess the prevalence of subclinical vascular disease and hidden kidney disease and its impact on morbidity and mortality: The ILERVAS project Spain 14,600 Adults 45 to 70 years without previous history of CVD and with ≥1 CVD risk factor will be randomly selected from the primary health care centers across the province of Lérida.
+The follow ing baseline tests will be given to the intervention group in a mobile screening unit: artery ultrasound (carotid, femoral, transcranial and abdominal aorta); ABI; spirometry; determination of advanced glycation end products; dried blood spot and urine spot tests.
+Ongoing: Est Data Collection Completion Date 2017; Follow up through 2025 NR (Protocol) (project page) Aragon Workers Health Study (AWHS) Spain 5,400 Longitudinal cohort study based on the annual health exams of 5,400 w orkers of a car assembly plant in Spain.
+Study participants w ere recruited during a standardized clinical exam in 2009-2010 (participation rate 95.6%).
+Study participants w ill undergo annual clinical exams and laboratory assays, and baseline and triennial collection of biological materials for biobanking and cardiovascular imaging exams (carotid, femoral and abdominal ultrasonography, CAC, and ABI).
+Participants w ill be follow ed up for 10 years; specific cardiovascular events that w ill be monitored are not reported.
+Ongoing: Est Completion Date Jan 2019 European Research Council Project ID: 294604 (project page) Risk Or Benefit IN Screening for CArdiovascular disease (ROBINSCA) 132 The Netherlands 39,000 A large-scale, population-based RCT designed to investigate whether screening asymptomatic men and women for a high risk of cardiovascular disease by means of (1) the Systematic COronary Risk Evaluation (SCORE) model or (2) CAC is effective in reducing morbidity and mortality due to CHD.
+The trial is conducted in three regions of the Netherlands and planned follow up is 5 years.
+Ongoing: Est Completion Date 2019 (Mid-term Report Summary) NCT01428934 Improving Intermediate Risk Management.
+MARK Study (MARK) 162 Spain 2,495 The purpose of this study is to analyze if ABI, measures of arterial stiffness, postprandial glucose, glycosylated hemoglobin, self-measured blood pressure, and presence of comorbidity are independently associated to incidence of vascular events and w hether they can improve the predictive capacity of current risk equations in the intermediate-risk population.
+Planned follow up of 18 months, 5, and 10 years.
+Ongoing as of 12/2017: Est Completion Date Dec 2016